 Though it requires a separate attachment, Automatic will help you stay on top of your vehicle’s diagnostics.
 It plugs into your car’s diagnostic port so you can see all kinds of stats such as gas mileage, engine performance and health, and more.
 The dongle (the part that plugs into the port) is $100, but it pays for itself pretty quickly—it can even alert authorities if you’ve been in a bad accident.
 Plus, most of the apps you can use with Automatic are free.

-Are you ready to try out the best driving apps of 2019?
+Are you ready to try out the best driving apps?
 Let us know if you’ve used any of these and if you have any favorites.